ld32/SmartSlurm/README.md

 # SmarterSlurm

-# How to use sbatchTop
+# How to use sbatchAndTop

 cd ~
 git clone git@github.com:ld32/smarterSlurm.git